 As a school, we share blog articles regularly but also track trends in education to stay up to date on the latest stories, innovations, and ideas in our field.

 Reconnecting with New Hampton School

 Did you know that New Hampton School also hosts an alumni group on LinkedIn?
 With seventy-two countries represented and over 7,000 alumni, the New Hampton School network is rich with expertise and connection possibilities.
 We need your help to grow our professional group.
 Join us in discussions, keep up with current events, and connect with other alumni, faculty, and staff, as this group continues to grow.
-Due to growing demand, the Alumni & Advancement Office is actively building a networking event series for Spring 2020, as well as initiatives such as our Alumni in Residence program, and a new Alumni Council forming for 2020-2021.
+Due to growing demand, the Alumni & Advancement Office continues efforts in building a networking event series, as well as initiatives such as our Alumni in Residence program, and the newly formed Alumni Association.